eschercloudai/unikorn/manifests/controlplane/README.md

 # Control Plane Manifests

 When this was initially written, we delegated the installation to things like `helm` or `clusterctl`.
-WHy is this a bad idea?
+Why is this a bad idea?

 * Reliance on external tooling in containers could lead to a greater surface area for supply-chain attacks.
 * Tooling bloat.